laurencelundblade/QCBOR/README.md

 #### OpenSSL Crypto -- Makefile.ossl

 This OpenSSL integration supports SHA-256, SHA-384 and SHA-512 with
-ECDSA to support the COSE algorithms ES256, ES384 and ES512.
+ECDSA, EdDSA, or RSAPSS to support the COSE algorithms ES256, ES384 and ES512, PS256, PS384 and PS512.
 It is a full and tested integration with OpenSSL crypto.

 If OpenSSL is installed in /usr/local or as a standar library, you can probably just run make: